How can I automate patching and deployment of desktop images?

 -

-Retry Threshold: Set this option to 1.
-This value defines the number of attempts to complete the Power off & set as image task before failing.
+Retry Threshold: Set this option to 2.
+This value defines the number of attempts to complete the Set as image task.
+If it fails, there will be two more attempts to complete it.

 -